Top 10 Data Analysis Tools Every Analyst Should Use

 Primary use: Visualization and reporting.

-A household name in analytics, Tableau excels at turning complex datasets into interactive visuals.
-It’s often used for data analysis tools in research and corporate reporting.
+Tableau excels at turning complex datasets into interactive visuals.

 Best features: